 When selling a property, you want to show it in the best possible light.
-If you don't disclose any major issues to your buyer however, you could be sued.
+If you fail to disclose any major issues to your buyer, however, you could be sued.

 What does the law say?

-For many years, the onus was on the buyer to carry out due diligence on the property they were purchasing to make sure there were no good reasons not to buy it.
-This principle was known as ‘caveat emptor’, or buyer beware.
+For many years, the onus was on the buyer to carry out due diligence on the property they were purchasing to make sure they were aware of any problems or issues.
+This due diligence was of particular importance due to the principle of ‘caveat emptor’, or 'buyer beware'.

-Since 2013 however, selling a property comes under the Consumer Protection Against Unfair Trading Regulations.
+Since 2013 however, selling a property falls under the Consumer Protection Against Unfair Trading Regulations.